hoosierhuy/react-usememo-with-tanstack-query/README.md

-# This is a React App demonstrating the use of TanStack Query with the useMemo hook, using the free DummyJSON API for product data, to simulate an e-commerce store
+# This is a React App demonstrating the use of React.memo, the useMemo hook, and TanStack Query, with the free DummyJSON API for product data, to simulate an e-commerce store

 I will add a companion YouTube video to walk through the code and explain the concepts in more detail, soon.